-Norton Children’s offers acupuncture for children and teens with a wide range of conditions, from anxiety to chronic pain and migraine.
+Norton Children’s Acupuncture, affiliated with the UofL School of Medicine, offers acupuncture for children and teens with a wide range of conditions, from anxiety to chronic pain and migraine.
 Acupuncture is a complementary therapy, often used in conjunction with traditional medical treatments.

 Our acupuncture specialists are board-certified physicians with more than 300 hours of additional medical training in pediatric acupuncture.
 They attended accelerated physician acupuncture training programs at Harvard Medical School and the University of California – Los Angeles.
 Different kinds of acupuncture are available to children with a variety of health conditions.

 Children ages 10 and older are good candidates for acupuncture.
 Mature children under age 10 can be considered for treatment.
 Parents can make an appointment or talk to the child’s pediatrician about whether acupuncture is right for the child.